Looking for a single gun for all your shooting? This could well be it, says Mark Heath.

 - Reliability and customer service: 10/10 Beretta guns rarely have a problem.
 If something doesn’t work it’s usually minor and can be fixed quickly.
 The back-up through the UK distributor is excellent and any gunsmith of standing can fix these without difficulty.

-- Value: 9/10 With an RRP of just over £4,000 it sits below the EELL at £6,400.
+- Value: 9/10 With an RRP of just over £4,000 (price when reviewed) it sits below the EELL at £6,400.
 It really depends on the level of aesthetics that you require.
 For this money you get a great-looking gun that handles very well.

 - Overall: 46/50